woodpecker-ci/woodpecker/docs/docs/20-usage/22-conditional-execution.md

 ## `path`

 :::info
-This feature is currently only available for GitHub, Gitlab and Gitea.
+This feature is currently only available for GitHub, GitLab and Gitea.
 Pull requests aren't supported by gitea at the moment ([go-gitea/gitea#18228](https://github.com/go-gitea/gitea/pull/18228)).
 Path conditions are ignored for tag events.
 :::